nongiach/snake_boot_sector/README.md

 # Snake game on MBR

 Hi folks !
 Here is one of my one weekend project that I made back in 2013.
-I find it funny and worth sharing.

 # What is it ?

 A custom MBR (Master Boot Record) booting a snake game.
-If left on an usb key it will boot instead of your system.
+Once installed on an usb flash drive it will boot instead of your system.

 # ScreenToGif